Cheong Wa Dae: Guards

-Pung su
+Feng shui and the media

-Location of the Cheong Wa Dae was traditionally considered as good place (길지, 吉地) according to Korean Pung-su geography, since it was located right behind of the Joseon's main palace Gyeongbokgung.
-For example, though exact time of engraving is unknown, Koreans carved hanja term '天下第一福地' (천하제일복지, lit.
-The Most Blessed Place on Earth) on giant rock where nowadays backyard of the Cheong Wa Dae lies.
+The location of Cheong Wa Dae was traditionally considered a favourable place according to Korean feng shui, as it is located directly behind the Joseon main palace, Gyeongbokgung.
+For example, although the exact time of engraving is unknown, Koreans carved 'The Most Blessed Place on Earth' on a large rock that is now in the backyard of Cheong Wa Dae.

-Then in 1993, Ch'oe Ch'ang-jo (최창조), a famous outsider geographer who dived his life in research of traditional Pung-su geography, started questioning whether the Cheong Wa Dae is really located in good place.
-Ch'oe argued that location of the Cheong Wa Dae is not a place for living human, but rather a place for spirits and gods.
-This interpretation's public influence propelled with a series of misfortunes for former South Korean presidents.
-His view influenced lots of South Korean public figures, including former head of the Cultural Heritage Administration Yu Hong-jun (유홍준), and a political broker Myung Tae-kyun.
-This relatively new interpretation widespread from 1990s regarding Cheong Wa Dae as bad place (흉지, 凶地), was one of the reason why president Yoon Suk-yeol pushed forward to rescue out his office from Cheong Wa Dae to Yongsan.
+In 1993, Ch'oe Ch'ang-jo, a geographer who studied feng shui, began questioning whether Cheong Wa Dae is actually located in an auspicious place.
+Ch'oe argued that the location of Cheong Wa Dae is not a place for living humans, but rather a place for spirits and gods.
+This interpretation's public influence was propelled by a series of misfortunes for former South Korean presidents.
+His view influenced many South Korean public figures, including former head of the Cultural Heritage Administration Yu Hong-jun, and political broker Myung Tae-kyun.
+It became one of the reasons for president Yoon Suk-yeol to move his office from Cheong Wa Dae to Yongsan.